 Join Jen Kramer for an in-depth discussion in this video Configuring modules, part of Joomla!
-3.3 Essentials: Modules, Components, Extensions, and Templates.
+3 Essential Training: 2 Modules Components Extensions & Templates.

 - So the first thing we're gonna talk about…are modules in Joomla!…Joomla! comes with three kinds of extensions.…Extensions being the overarching word…for all different types of functionality…you can plug into Joomla!…And those are characterized in three ways.…One is modules, one is components, and one is plug-ins.…So modules are the bits of additional functionality…outside of the content that occur…around the edges of the web page.…So if we take a look here at the homepage of the website,…the Login Form here is a module.…